The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Conclusions

 MTF and WCH acknowledge partial funding from the Independent Research Fund Denmark, grant number DFF 6108-00623, The Villum Foundation and a CenSec grant funded by The Danish Ministry of Higher Education and Science (CenSec).
+MSP acknowledge partial funding from the Innovation Fund Denmark (IFD) under File No. 1044-00053B.
 This work was performed using the \href{https://escience.sdu.dk/index.php/ucloud/}{UCloud} computing and storage resources, managed and supported by eScience center at SDU.